FlopsKa/ruby-typing/README.md

 After you entered those commands into the console you can run the program with:

-    camping typing.rb
+    ruby app.rb

-When the server is running visit [http://localhost:3301/](http://localhost:3301/) and start typing.
+When the server is running visit [http://localhost:4567/](http://localhost:4567/) and start typing.
 To stop the server press `Ctrl + C` in your terminal window.

 Information
 -----------
-The program analyzes your wrongly typed characters and sums up the most frequent mistakes on the 'Statistics' page.
-Use that to your advantage and get rid of them.

 When you don't want to supply your own wordlist you can use the included one.
 It's auto generated and features the most common english words.